Last Updated on July 21, 2021 by Dave Schoenbeck

 2. Customers love long-term value more than a one-time deal.

 I recently saw an advertisement for a driveway reseal company offering a 10% off coupon as an incentive.
-Arguably, the offer would have been better and more enticing if it included a new roadside mailbox installation instead of the price discount.
+The offer would have been better and more enticing if it included a new roadside mailbox installation instead of the price discount.
 Think about what you can add-on that will increase the value perception of your clients.

 3. Work on delivering exceptional service to justify a price increase.